Creating Catalogs

 - ref (the ID of an item in another Kevel Catalog)

-CardinalityAcceptable values: single or many.
+CardinalityAcceptable values: one or many.
 Identifies whether the values for this search key will be an array or single value.
 Note: cardinality many is not supported for keys of type text.

 Catalog IDThe ID of another Kevel Catalog that contains the definition of ref type search keys.
 Supported for search keys of type ref only.
 See Referenced Catalogs section for more information.